weaveworks/weave/site/introducing-weave.md

 ###Hassle Free Configuration

-Weave simplifies setting up a container network.
+Weave Net simplifies setting up a container network.
 Because containers on a Weave network use standard port numbers, (for example MySQL’s default is port 3306), managing microservices is straightforward.
 Every container can find the IP of any other container using a simple DNS query on the container's name, and it can also communicate directly without NAT, without using port mappings or complicated ambassador linking.
 And best of all deploying a Weave container network requires zero changes to your application’s code.

 ![Weave Net Encapsulation](/images/weave-net-overview.png)

 ###Service Discovery

-Weave implements service discovery by providing a fast "micro DNS" server at each node.
+Weave Net implements service discovery by providing a fast "micro DNS" server at each node.
 You simply name containers and everything 'just works', including load balancing across multiple containers with the same name.

 ###No External Cluster Store Required